 My vegan days are behind me, but for many years I was eating a high-carb, low-fat diet and I wasn’t the only one.
 In 1970 when Nutrition Canada started recommending that we reduce our fat intake, Canadians were consuming 40% of our daily calories from fat.
 By 2004, we had diligently reduced our fat intake to 31%.
 In the same time period, Canadians’ health has decidedly declined, with rates of obesity, heart disease and diabetes higher in the 2000s than the 1970s.

 So what should we eat?

 We don’t know for certain if following these “healthy eating” guidelines has worsened our health.
 Certainly Teicholz and others are strongly suggesting it.
 And I find that troubling — as someone who eats food and has been trying to follow healthy diet advice for my whole life.
-I’m also a healthcare practitioner who offers nutritional advice.
+I’m also a naturopath who offers nutritional advice.
 Do I send out a memo to encourage my patients to stock up on bacon?
 Or do I wait until the next theory emerges to refute this one?
 Does that sound cynical?
 Or just cautious?

 I think I need to simply present this research to my patients and let them decide.
 And for anyone reading this with even a passing interest in nutritional research, I encourage you to pick up a copy of “The Big Fat Surprise”.
 Then let me know what you decide about the bacon.

 - check out a hilarious take on the changing recommendations around eggs and cholesterol in this Funny or Die video